Lantiq

 Lantiq was a Germany-based fabless semiconductor company of approximately 1,000 people formed via a spin-out from Infineon Technologies.
 The company was purchased in 2015 by Intel for $345M.

 Corporate history

-On 7 July 2009 Infineon Technologies announced that it agreed to sell its wire-based communications division to Golden Gate Capital, resulting in a new stand-alone name of Lantiq This was one of several steps to raise cash during the Great Recession.
+Lantiq was created on July 7, 2009 when Infineon Technologies announced that it agreed to sell its wire-based communications division to Golden Gate Capital, resulting in a new stand-alone name of Lantiq.
+This was one of several steps to raise cash during the Great Recession.

 Some technology had been acquired when Infineon purchased Taiwan-based ADMTek (partially owned by Accton Technology Corporation) for approximately US$100 million in cash in 2004.

 Some assets and patents acquired from Massachusetts-based Aware Inc for about US$6.75 million were included in the spinoff.

 The division was headed by Christian Wolff when the deal closed on 6 November 2009 for about 243 million Euros.

 Lantiq's central functions and the executive management team were located in Neubiberg, near Munich Germany.

 In May 2012, Dan Artusi from Conexant replaced Wolff as chief executive.